 When synchronized with a driver's Android phone or tablet, the ELD 50 creates a secure compliance solution that meets federal requirements and drivers' budgets alike.

 The ELD 50 installs in seconds and allows drivers to use Android devices to view logs.
 It also provides access to Hours of Service and Driver Vehicle Inspection Report (DVIR) logs.
 This is done via the Rand McNally DriverConnect web portal.

 The ELD 50 is a sleek device that plugs into a truck's diagnostic port, right below the dashboard.
 Using a Bluetooth connection, the device sends Hours of Service data to the complimentary Rand McNally DriverConnect app, where drivers may view current HOS logs as well as DVIR documents.

-As a bonus, the app also allows access to ten helpful engine-driven gauges, powered by information collected by the ELD 50.
-The most important gauges are: average fuel economy, coolant temperature and boost pressure.
+As a bonus, the app also allows access to ten helpful engine-driven gauges.
+This is powered by information collected by the ELD 50.
+The most important gauges are as follows; average fuel economy, coolant temperature, and boost pressure.

-Since the Android app is free, drivers can try the product out by downloading the application and inputting their status manually.
-Those reports can be converted into PDF files and exported, if need arises.
+Since the Android app is completely free, drivers can try the product out by downloading the application and inputting their status manually.
+Those reports can be converted into PDF files and exported if the need arises.

 The app automatically syncs with the web portal via Wi-Fi or cellular transmission, providing the most up-to-date reports.
-The ELD 50, priced at $149.99, has been available at travel centers and online since the end of April 2016.
+At the time of writing this review, the ELD 50 is priced at $149.99 respectively.

 For a small subscription fee, drivers may access the Rand McNally DriverConnect web portal, where up to six months of HOS logs and DVIRs can be stored.
 Using the web portal, drivers and fleet managers can also view vehicle locations on a map and administer functions such as adding drivers to a device.